winsonc7/CS224G/README.md

-To contribute new code, create a branch with the naming format "FIRSTNAME-BRANCH-REASON" (for example, winson-cot-prompts).
+Hi! 👋 We’re building Talk2Me, an affordable AI therapy solution which can serve as an on-demand, low-cost resource for crisis support, emotional expression, and preliminary mental health insights.
+Continue reading to learn how to run our agent!

-# Project Setup
+# Project Setup 🤖

-## 1. Obtain OpenAI API Key
+## 1. Obtain OpenAI API key

 To run the agent, you'll need a OpenAI API key.